wp-media/wp-rocket-e2e/README.md

   - zip for 3.10.9 - **leave this as `wp-rocket_3.10.9.zip`**
   - Make sure to put these files in the `./plugin` folder in the root - Playwright will pick these files when needed and use them during tests.

-  **NB:** Files like the new release and previous stable release are not constant so make sure to always update the new versions in the `./plugin` folder.
+  **NB:** Files like the new release and previous stable release are not constant so make sure to always update as your tests fit.

  ## Installation
  - Clone this repo